 A faculty directory is maintained to facilitate contacts and networking among faculty and medical trainees.
 Faculty members are encouraged to update their contact information.

-What: An all-expense paid Summer Institute program with effective mentored training opportunities to enhance the research skills and to promote the scientific and career development of trainees with a research interest in Cardiovascular disease Comorbidities, Genetics and Epidemiology.
+What: This all-expense paid program incorporates effective mentored training opportunities to enhance research skills and to promote the scientific and career development of trainees with a research interest in cardiovascular disease comorbidities, genetics and epidemiology.

 Trainees will learn effective strategies for preparing, submitting and obtaining external grant funding for research, including extensive tips on best practices.